shouvSarker/refactoredProductsAPI/readme.md

 }
 ```

-## Quick walkthrough code structure
+## Quick walkthrough of code structure

-* `App_data/`: Folder with sqlite database files.
+- `App_data/`: Folder with sqlite database files.
-* `raml/`: Folder containing all raml and type definition files including examples.
+- `raml/`: Folder containing all raml and type definition files including examples.
-* `routes/`: Has all the routes and helper functions.
+- `routes/`: Has all the routes and helper functions.
-* `index.html`: HTML page generated from raml definition.
+- `index.html`: HTML page generated from raml definition.
 Displays the raml contract.
-* `start.js`: To start the api server.
+- `start.js`: To start the api server.
-* `server.js`: Is called in start.js and works as a glue between the routes and start.js.
+- `server.js`: Is called in start.js and works as a glue between the routes and start.js.
-* `tests/`: Folder containing jest tests including raml validator.
+- `tests/`: Folder containing jest tests including raml validator.
 Also contains fixtures.